Updated on May 12, 2023

 A prenuptial or postnuptial agreement can outline who gets what in the event of a divorce.
 If you are not married yet, consider creating a prenup.
 If you are married, you may still be able to draft a valid postnup.
 Either way, it is advised to get help from an experienced Fort Hood family law attorney to ensure that you draft a legally binding agreement.

 Do Not Buy New Property until the Divorce Is Finalized

-It is best to wait until your divorce is final to buy any property such as a new house or vehicle.
-Purchase of new property would make the division of assets even more complicated.
+It is best to wait until your divorce is final to buy any property, such as a new house or vehicle.
+Purchasing new property would make the division of assets even more complicated.

 Reach an Agreement Outside of Court

-A divorcing couple always has an option to come to a mutually acceptable agreement without the court’s intervention.
-However, you would still need to submit your agreement to the judge assigned to your case for approval.
+A divorcing couple always has the option to come to a mutually acceptable agreement without the court’s intervention.
+However, you still need to submit your agreement to the judge assigned to your case for approval.